 A completely different strategy for cancer immunotherapy has been based on active immunization by various types of cancer vaccines.
 Starting with the pioneering work of W. B. Coley more than a century ago who successfully developed a nonspecific bacterial-toxin based vaccine against sarcomas (5) a multitude of cancer vaccines have been developed.

 NextGen Oncology is focused the development of cancer vaccines based on tumor-specific peptides.
 Relevant clinical trials using a great variety of peptide-based vaccines have been recently reviewed (6).
 NextGen Oncology is convinced that personalized peptide vaccines (PPV) based on mutated neoantigen peptides in conjunction with innovative adjuvants and additional forms of immunotherapy reverting immunosuppression are the key to enabling therapeutically relevant immune responses.

-In order to design personalized specific peptide vaccines.
-For the development of the vaccine, all of a tumor’s genes that code protein are examined for mutations (exome sequencing).
+In order to design personalized specific peptide vaccines all of a tumor’s more than 20,000 genes that code proteins are examined for mutations by next-generation exome sequencing.
 All genetic mutations found in the tumor are then matched to an exome sequencing that has been simultaneously carried out on the blood.
-This leads to the identification of genetic markers that are absolutely specific to the tumor and thus highly useful in developing a personalized vaccine.
-In a further step, we assess whether and if so, which part of the patient’s mutation-carrying section of protein of the individual antigen-presenting system (HLA-Haplotype) can be shown to the immune cells.
+This leads to the identification of genetic markers that are absolutely specific to the tumor (mutated neoantigen peptides) and thus highly useful in developing a personalized vaccine.
+In a further step, NextGen Oncology assesses whether and if so, which part of the patient’s mutation-carrying section of protein can be presented to the immune system by the individual antigen-presenting system (HLA-Haplotype) of the patient.